Table of Contents

 - History: Was under Soviet rule for 50 years until the fall of Communism in 1989.

 Facts aside, Bratislava is a pretty, colourful city set alongside the Danube.
 With less than half a million people, it’s a small capital but I liked the relaxed feel.
 It felt less crowded than other capitals in Europe which is a blessing in summer.

 I didn’t expect Bratislava to be very touristy.
 Yet where in the world has escaped these days?
 The city

-So after that brief summary, should you add Bratislava to your Eastern Europe itinerary?
+So after that brief summary, should you add Bratislava to your Europe itinerary?
 I’d say YES.
 Bratislava is worth visiting because there’s tasty food and plenty of sights to see.

 1. Wine (and beer) is cheaper than water